Legal Issues of the 21st Century

 Syllabus (Preliminary)

-The main text for the course is the draft of my Future Imperfect, available on the web and as a hardcopy.
+The main text for the course is my Future Imperfect, available on the web and as a published book.
 Chapter references refer to it.
 Lee Silver's Remaking Eden provides information for one topic.
 There will also be additional readings.

 Part I: Privacy